She'ar Yashuv Cohen: Views and opinions

-In an article in Makor Rishon (March 2005), he wrote:
+In a March 2005 article in Makor Rishon he wrote:

 The State of Israel is dear and beloved to me as the first flowering of our redemption [Reishit Tzemihat Ge'ulateinu].
 Especially for this reason, I cannot avoid... expressing my clear position that the "State of Israel" is not the supreme value in our lives, in terms of being a goal unto itself.
 There are more important demands that take priority over this, since surely everyone who seeks to be in the State of Israel aims to protect them and guard them...

 Cohen continues with an appeal to then-prime minister Ariel Sharon:

 It is asked: Why uproot the settlements?
 Why can they not exist in a Palestinian state... and continue to observe all the commandments of inhabiting the Holy Land, as our fathers and forefathers did throughout the generations...?

 During the evacuation of Gush Katif, Cohen strongly criticized the government of Israel: "Whoever uproots Jewish settlements in the land of Israel and God forbid will even cause destruction of synagogues and uprooting graves, will not be cleansed in this world nor in the afterlife... this is the highest form of evil and cruelty..."

 He later added, "I cannot consider an act more cruel and more evil than what the government of Israel did this week in Gush Katif, like this with one hand.
 The act of demolition of a synagogue is something that is unheard of among nations of the world...
 There is no sin greater than this."